kilbergr/Angular_Unit_II/Unit_II_Resources.md

 When you create a directive, it is restricted to attribute and elements only by default.
 In order to create directives that are triggered by class name, you need to use the restrict option.
 restrict: 'ACE'

 * What is accessible in the directive's scope?
 How is data being passed to the directive?
 What is different about the gs-yoyo-details element from the first example?

+Research link and compile.
+What do the two functions do in angular?
+Which one would be most commonly used for DOM manipulation?

+* The link function is the function that you can use to perform directive-specific operations.
+Link can be used to manipulate DOM via the directive.
+Compile compiles an HTML string or DOM into a template and produces a template function, which can then be used to link scope and the template together.

+* How is the code able to call element.on and element.css?
+What type of object is it?
+Look in the angular docs for all available methods.
+function in module ng
+Wraps a raw DOM element or HTML string as a jQuery element.